-Homemade sambar powder / sambar powder recipe is the most important and essential condiment in almost all south Indian homes.
+Homemade sambar powder / sambar powder recipe is the most important and essential condiment in almost all South Indian homes.
 As most of us prepare sambar for atleast once a week, this sambar podi is always in demand.
 Though we get lot of readymade packets in market, I feel something is missing in those powders may be flavour or colour.
-Anyhow homemade gives us utmost satisfaction, that good quality ingredients are used without any adulteration and everything done hygenically.
+Anyhow homemade gives us utmost satisfaction, that good quality ingredients are used without any adulteration and everything done hygienically.
 When I posted sambar recipes, I got some requests to post sambar powder.
 This is my mom’s recipe, till today she prepares this powder in bulk and pass to me and my sister.
 To say the truth this is the first time, I am grinding on my own for blogging sake.
-When I made this yesterday, the whole house was filled with the sambar powder aroma and even my neighbours asked me for the recipe.
+When I made this yesterday, the whole house was filled with the sambar powder aroma and even my neighbors asked me for the recipe.
 Finally a big thanks to my mom, who cleared all my doubts in preparing this powder.

 1. Adjust chilli’s and pepper corns as per your spice level.

 2. Use fresh spices and clean the spices before roasting as it might have dust or stones.

 3. Dry roast all the ingredients in medium flame and don’t burn it.